chimericdream/worldofpannotia.com/src/_wondrous_items/helm-of-comprehend-languages-read-magic.md

   marketPriceSpecial: ""
   weight: "3 lb"
   description: |
     Appearing as a normal helmet, a _helm of comprehend languages and read magic_ grants its wearer the ability to understand the spoken words of any creature and to read text in any language and any magical writing.
-The wearer gains a +5 competence bonus on _decipher script_ checks to understand messages written in incomplete, archaic, or exotic forms.
+The wearer gains a +5 competence bonus on {% skill_link decipher-script %} checks to understand messages written in incomplete, archaic, or exotic forms.
 Note that understanding a magical text does not necessarily imply spell use.
 ---